ToruIwashita/git-switcher.vim/README.md

 ##### - `GswFetch`

 Execute git fetch.
+With a '!' bang, it is executed asynchronously.

 ##### - `GswPull`

 Execute git pull.
+With a '!' bang, it is executed asynchronously.

 ### Options